ohmysmtp/docs/docs/guide/webhooks.md

 > Note that endpoint URLs must use TLS/SSL, and start with `https://`

-Webhooks are sent as JSON POST requests, with a Content-Type of `application/json`
+Webhooks are sent as JSON POST requests, with a Content-Type of `application/json`, and are signed using an Ed25519 signature available in the `Oms-Signature` header key.

 ## Events